NCIOCPL/r4r-content/resources/resource127.md

 id: 127
 title: Questionnaire Development Resources
 description: >
-  A collection of questionnaires and questionnaire segments for use in a wide variety of epidemiological studies.
+  This resource is a collection of questionnaires and questionnaire segments for use in a wide variety of epidemiological studies.

 website: https://dceg.cancer.gov/tools/design/questionnaires
 toolTypes: